Developer Guide

 $drRecord.getValueHolder("GUID_DATA_FIELD").getValue()

-The advantage of this method is that the information does not need to be physically positioned on the page as a view field (or where applicable, hidden).
+The advantage of this method is that the information does not have to be physically placed on the page as a viewport (and potentially hidden).

-Because various databases can be implemented for use with Intrexx, the SQL statements should be defined as neutrally as possible.
-This means that database-specific functions should not be used.
-The ANSI SQL standard is to be upheld here.
-If there is no neutral alternative for an SQL statement, a database switch must be defined for the SQL statement, which uses the appropriate statement for each database.
+Since Intrexx can be used with different databases, SQL statements should be defined as neutrally as possible—that is, without any database-specific functions.
+The ANSI SQL standard must be followed.
+If there is no neutral alternative for an SQL statement, a database switch must be defined for that SQL statement that uses the appropriate statement for each database.

 def conn = g_dbConnections.systemConnection